 Feline panleukopenia (feline enteritis/feline distemper)

 The Australian Pesticides and Veterinary Medicine (APVMA) website list the F3 vaccine as a core vaccination.
 The diseases it covers are endemic worldwide and it should be given to all cats.

-  At the very least, your kitten needs the F3 vaccination, listed below.
+At the very least, your kitten needs the F3 vaccination, listed above.
 State and government requirements may also require you to have your cat vaccinated for rabies if you live in certain countries such as the United States of America.

 There are also noncore vaccinations which may be given, depending on the circumstances (such as if the cat is a breeding cat, is it indoors only or allowed outside too) and location.